population-research/uganda-covid/response/wber_response.md

-    Finally, we have added a new subsection that examines the regional variation in lockdowns and food insecurity and also discuss what can be learned about the degrees of lockdown by region using regional Google mobility data (see also our response below to R2, suggestion 8).
+    Finally, we have added a new subsection that examines the regional variation in lockdowns and food insecurity and also discuss what can be learned about the degrees of lockdown by region using regional Google mobility data (See also our response to R2, suggestion 9 below.)

 4. Attrition is large.
 Is it correlated with food security?
 It seems like it